-What Digital Marketing Manager Actually Do
+What a Digital Marketing Manager Should Actually Own

 Filipino job boards show something interesting.

+The role combines things that would be three separate positions in the US.
 You’ll see posts asking for someone who handles SEO, runs Google and Meta ads, manages the WordPress site, tracks analytics, and reports to clients or leadership.

 All under one person.

-So before you write your job post, decide: Do you need someone to own outcomes, or execute tasks?
+So before you write your job post, decide: do you need someone to own outcomes, or execute tasks?

 That distinction changes everything about who you hire and what you pay.